Advantages And Drawbacks Of Pregnancy After Age 50

 Image: IStock

 Pregnancy is physically hard on older women, and the weight of carrying a child can be more stressful for women than it would be for young women (4).
+The physical strain can also take an emotional toll on some women.
+Seeking support through counseling or joining support groups can provide valuable help and guidance in these situations.

-3. Risk To Newborns:
+3. Risk To Newborns

 Not just the mom-to-be, even the newborns face certain risks, for example, chromosomal abnormalities, such as Down syndrome preterm birth, and congenital anomalies.
 You can minimize the possibility of these risks by using the eggs of young donors (4).
 In addition, you may go for genetic counseling to learn the risks and benefits of different reproductive options and any potential genetic risks associated with advanced maternal age.

-4. Financial Strain:
+4. Financial Strain

 One last thing, while there are monetary advantages of having babies later in life, there are liabilities as well.
 The more you wait, the more likely you are to continue working at an older age.
 You will have financial responsibilities at a time when most of your friends are planning retirement.
 Healthcare and life insurance are likely to get even more expensive.
 And the cost of fertility treatments adds up to the burden.